We are nearly there candidates – it’s practice exam season!

 #2.
 Review the model answers.

 Model answers can clearly reveal your knowledge gaps, more efficient calculation methods, and sometimes even better answering techniques (especially for constructed response section of Level 3).
-Going through them after grading the paper is an essential part of learning and improving memory.
+Going through them after grading the paper is an essential part of learning and improving your study memory.

 #3.
 Have a quick review session on areas you’re unsure of.

 For example, if you realise that often have difficulty with bond pricing questions, take some time to read up about the section through.
-Focused, fast reviewing of topics is the key here: quickly review, because you need to be moving on to the next practice exam.

 #4.
 Read the question properly.